dhamvi01/Factor-Analysis/README.md

 1. Factor Extraction: the number of factors and approach for extraction selected using variance partitioning methods such as principal components analysis and common factor analysis.
 2. Factor Rotation:  In this step, rotation tries to convert factors into uncorrelated factors — the main goal of this step to improve the overall interpretability.

+## Adequacy Test
+Before we perform factor analysis, we need to evaluate the “factorability” of our dataset.
+Factorability means “can we find the factors in the dataset?”.
+There are two methods to check the factorability:

+  - Bartlett’s Test -  whether the correlation is present in the given data
+  - Kaiser-Meyer-Olkin Test - it's measuring the proportion of variance that might be a common variance among the variables

 ## Eigenvalues:
 - Eigenvalues represent variance explained each factor from the total variance.
 It is also known as characteristic roots.